shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Yeah.”
 Ersatzica said.
 Then she continued.

+[make Lemilay defend herself “I saved the town!”]

 She found Wryonin out in the woods, practicing his aim with his slingshot, right where Lemilay had pointed.

+[have scene in this scene or earlier where Wryonin apologizes for choosing Majestra over Ersatzica]

 “Hey Wry!”
 Ersatzica called.